bluecommunitysustainability/detasheet/README.md

 ![project banner](https://project-banner.phamn23.repl.co/?title=Detasheet&description=Google%20Sheets%20as%20a%20database&stack=node)

 # Detasheet
 Google Sheets as a database.
 Probably a bad idea.
-This package is somewhat inspired by [Deta](http://deta.sh/), a simplistic and free database system for developers.

 Please refer to the [Google Sheets API Reference](https://developers.google.com/sheets/api/reference/rest) for details on response data and formatting data.

+NOTE: THIS PACKAGE USES FEATURES ONLY AVAILABLE IN NODE 14+

 ## What is Detasheet?
 Detasheet is a wrapper around the Google Sheets API (v4) that allows you to intuitively create and manage a database in Google Sheets.
 It is a work in progress and the API is subject to change.